-If you have ever dreamed of the sheer ease of remodeling your home with a nail gun, this Ryobi battery-powered combined nail gun and brad nailer might be your entry point into that world.
+If you have ever dreamed of the sheer ease of remodeling your home with a nail gun, this Ryobi battery-powered combined nail gun and brad nailer might be your entry point.

 For example, nailing trim is possible but difficult to do accurately by hand.
 Finish nails tend to be large and hard to hold.
-Every tap of the hammer shakes the trim workpiece.
+Every tap of the hammer shakes the trim material.

 Once the nail is in place, you still have to sink it below the surface.
 But with a power nailer, you press the trigger, then hear a brief whine as the tool compresses air.
 The nailer smacks the nail into place and sinks it in the process.
 No splits, no exposed heads: perfect.